• 1.403.678.4164 — 1.866.678.4164

 Getting to Canmore

-Canmore is a 1-hour drive west from Calgary.
-Greyhound (1 800 661 8747) services Canmore from points east and west along the Trans-Canada Highway.
-If visiting the area from far away you may want to rent a car so you can visit local attractions and enjoy the surrounding mountains.
-Frequent shuttles connect Calgary International Airport and Canmore.
-You can book your shuttles through either Brewster or the Banff Airporter.
+Canmore is a 1-hour drive west of Calgary.
+If visiting the area from far away you may want a car so you can visit local attractions and enjoy the surrounding mountains.

-Program Logistics
+Logistics

-The course begins at the Yamnuska office Day 1.
-Map
+The course begins at the Yamnuska Summit Centre classroom at 8.30 am on Day 1.
+Map 8:30 am-5:00 pm with a 1-hour lunch break.

 Instructors

-The course is being taught by professional instructors from Rocky Mountain Adventure Medicine (RMAM).
+The course is being taught by professional instructors and practitioners from Rocky Mountain Adventure Medicine (RMAM).
 They receive intensive vetting and training.
 Course quality is continually monitored and assessed to ensure it meets the most current standards.

-Accommodation & Meals
+Accommodation and Meals

-Accommodation in Canmore is not included.
-A variety of accommodation options exist in both Canmore and Banff, including campsites, hostels, all levels of hotels as well as condo style accommodation with kitchens or suites.
-We recommend that you book your own pre and post-trip accommodations well in advance as all levels of accommodations in the Bow Valley fill quickly.
+Accommodation and meals in Canmore are not included.
+A variety of accommodation options exist in both Canmore and Banff, including campsites, hostels, all levels of hotels as well as condo-style accommodation with kitchens or suites.
+We recommend that you book your accommodations well in advance as all levels of accommodations in the Bow Valley fill quickly.

 What to Bring